John Townend: Politics

 Townend was active in local politics and unsuccessfully contested the parliamentary seat of Hull North at the 1970 general election.
-He was then elected to Humberside County Council in 1973, becoming the Leader of the Conservative Group and shadow Chairman of the Policy Committee.
+He was then elected to Humberside County Council in 1973, becoming the Leader of the Conservative Group and shadow chairman of the policy committee.
 He also became a member of the Conservative National Advisory Committee on local Government.
-He subsequently became Leader of the county council, Chairman of its Policy Committee, and member of the Policy Committee of the Association of County Councils, 1977.
+He subsequently became leader of the county council, chairman of its policy committee, and member of the policy committee of the Association of County Councils, 1977.
 He was a member of Hull City Council from 1966 to 1974.

 At the 1979 general election, Townend was elected as the Conservative Party Member of Parliament for Bridlington, East Riding of Yorkshire, a seat which he held until his retirement in 2001.
-He served as Secretary of the Conservative Back-bench Finance Committee and was a member of the Select Committee on Treasury and Civil Service affairs and Vice-Chairman of the Back-bench Finance Committee.
-He was also Principle Private Secretary to Hugh Rossi, the Minister of Pensions and the Disabled.
-He became Chairman of the Small Businesses Committee, a Fellow of the Industry and Parliament Trust, and a member of the Executive Committee of IPU.
+He served as secretary of the Conservative Back-bench finance committee and was a member of the Select Committee on Treasury and Civil Service affairs and vice-chairman of the Back-bench finance committee.
+He was also principal private secretary to Hugh Rossi, the Minister of Pensions and the Disabled.
+He became chairman of the Small Businesses Committee, a Fellow of the Industry and Parliament Trust, and a member of the executive committee of IPU.
 His main interests while in Parliament were Treasury and taxation, small businesses, employment, and Southern Africa.